Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Cardinals stats and trends

-- Arizona has four wins against the spread in five games this season.
+- Arizona has played five games, with four wins against the spread.

-- Arizona's games this season have gone over the total in two out of five opportunities (40%).
+- Arizona's games this season have hit the over on two of five set point totals (40%).

-- When Arizona records more than 22.8 points, it is 3-1 against the spread and 4-0 overall.
+- Arizona is 3-1 against the spread and 4-0 overall in games when it records more than 22.8 points.

-- In games that Arizona amasses more than 298.8 yards, the team is 4-1 against the spread and 5-0 overall.
+- When Arizona totals more than 298.8 yards, the team is 4-1 against the spread and 5-0 overall.

-- This season the Cardinals have turned the ball over five times, one more than the Browns' takeaways (4).

 Home and road insights

-- Arizona is 3-0 overall, and unbeaten against the spread, away from home.
+- Away from home, Arizona is 3-0 overall and 3-0 against the spread.

-- On the road, the Cardinals are unbeaten ATS (1-0) as 3-point underdogs or more.
+- Away from home, the Cardinals are unbeaten ATS (1-0) as 3.5-point underdogs or more.

-- In three away games this year, Arizona has gone over the total once.
+- Arizona has gone over the total once in three road games this season.

 Powered by Data Skrive.